bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 import 'custom.scss'
 ```

-The `custom.scss` file, which needs to be loaded before Bootstrap's SCSS, will include your
-Bootstrap v4 variable overrides (i.e. colors, shadows, font sizes, breakpoints, etc).
-You can find
-all of the possible variables in `node_modules/bootstrap/scss/_variables.scss`.
+You can find all of the possible variables in `node_modules/bootstrap/scss/_variables.scss`.

 Do not forget to include `node-sass` and `sass-loader` to use `scss` in Vue: